aseprite/aseprite/CONTRIBUTING.md

 We have a [code of conduct](CODE_OF_CONDUCT.md) that we all must follow.
 Be polite to everyone.
 If you are not in your best day, take a deep breath and try again.
-Smile :smile:

 # New Issues